IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 >“Love is wise, hatred is foolish.”

->“If there were a God, I think it very unlikely that he would have such an uneasy vanity as to be offended by those who doubt his existence.”
+>“If there were a God, I think it very unlikely that he would have such an **uneasy vanity** as to be **offended by those who doubt his existence**.”

->“I think all the great religions of the world - Buddhism, Hinduism, Christianity, Islam, and Communism - both untrue and harmful.
+>“I think all the great **religions** of the world - Buddhism, Hinduism, Christianity, Islam, and Communism - both **untrue** and **harmful**.
 It is evident as a matter of logic that, since they disagree, not more than one of them can be true.
-With very few exception, the religions which a man accepts is that of the community in which he lives, which makes it obvious that the influence of environment is what has led him to accept the religion in question.”
+With very few exception, the religions which a man accepts is that of the community in which he lives, which makes it obvious that the **influence of environment** is what has led him to accept the religion in question.”

 >“If everything must have a cause, then God must have a cause.
 If there can be anything without a cause, it may just as well be the world as God, so that there cannot be any validity in that argument.
 It is exactly of the same nature as the Hindu's view, that the world rested upon an elephant and the elephant rested upon a tortoise; and when they said, "How about the tortoise?" the Indian said, "Suppose we change the subject."
 The argument is really no better than that.”